Demodex – the tiny mite with a (sometimes) big effect on dry eye disease. (Updated 3/30/25)

 My personal preference in treating these mites when they arise to the level of causing inflammation and aggravating eyelids and dry eyes, is as follows:

-First, I generally don’t start with Demodex-specific treatment unless it is clear there is an abundant load or unless other avenues of common lid hygiene have failed to reduce the blepharitis and related inflammation.
+First, I don’t always start with Demodex-specific treatment unless it is clear there is an abundant load or unless other avenues of common lid hygiene have failed to reduce the blepharitis and related inflammation.
 This is in part related to the fact that most general lid hygiene strategies can effectively reduce the Demodex load and because total eradication is unlikely, regardless of the methods used.
 I also believe that introducing a problem to a patient that has no guaranteed cure and which may not actually be a problem at all for many, is setting the patient up for anxiety and failure.
+Certainly if there is a significant level of MGD and clues of significant Demodex involvement, I will - as of this update, more commonly prescribe anti-Demodex targeted therapy.
+Cost is sometimes an issue (some patients get caught with charges as high as $900 for a single bottle of Xdemvy, where others may pay as little a zero dollars depending on their insurance - and surprisingly, it is sometimes better to have no insurance as there are “deals” for the uninsured that may not be available to some with insurance.
+In cases where Xdemvy is too expensive, then generic Ivermectin creams may offer cost effective means of treatment.
 I will have an honest and often lengthy discussion for those who insist on debating these issues, but when I believe it is necessary, I recommend the following protocol:

-- Second, treat the collars and “plaque” with a BlephEx treatment.
-I’ve posted on this before (and find the eyeThera shields particularly good for ensuring an optimal level of clean for most of these treatments).
-This gets rid of the “footing” for these germs and mites and opens the door for deeper penetration of mite-specific treatments like TTO and Ivermectin (and soon, XDEMVY).
+- Second, treat the collars and “plaque” with a BlephEx and/or ZEST treatment.
+I’ve posted on this before (I personally prefer a hybrid of ZEST - using the Okra and Aloe gel in preparation for the standard BlephEx treatment - and the eyeThera shields which are particularly good for ensuring an optimal level of clean for most BlephEx treatments).
+This gets rid of the “footing” for these germs and mites and opens the door for deeper penetration of mite-specific treatments like TTO and Ivermectin (and now, XDEMVY).

-- During this treatment time, consider treating anyone else who sleeps in the same bed, the same way, as they are often also carrying the same mites (even if they have no symptoms) and can serve as a reservoir for re-infestation.
+- During this treatment time, consider treating anyone else who sleeps in the same bed the same way, as they are often also carrying the same mites (even if they have no symptoms) and can serve as a reservoir for re-infestation.
 Also wash all bed sheets, pillowcases, towels, facecloths, and other products that come in regular contact with the face, as they can serve as reservoirs, too.
+Perhaps not surprisingly, these tough little mites have been found to survive up to days in cosmetic makeup such as eyeliner and mascara - so it is important not to share these products with friends or family members and to throw out such products at least midway into a treatment program and then start with fresh products so as to minimize re-contamination.
+Heavy infestations may require back-to-back treatment with Xdemvy and possible concomitant treatment with Ivermectin cream and/or TTO or Okra products.

 - IPL with a heated expression (I like the off-label use of RF I’ve described) is a good, non-drug-related avenue for clearing up Demodex and other causes of blepharitis.
 The IPL can help knock off some of the mites and germs, reduce the inflammation (by also closing off some of the inflammation-bearing blood vessels) and stimulate the glands making tears just as the heated expressions can turn over the stagnant oils (and likely purge the glands of the mites and germs otherwise occupying them).
 Adding oral or topical antibiotics can also help in select cases, as can topical anti-inflammatory medications.

 - An exam within a month or so of completion can help to judge if the treatment was effective.
-If significant amounts of mites remain or rebound, then retreatment is often necessary – but remember that total eradication is not often possible, so seeing a much-diminished number of collarets and less redness of the lids is often an effective endpoint.
+If significant amounts of mites remain or rebound, then retreatment is often necessary – but remember that total eradication is not often possible, so seeing a much-diminished number of collarets, better expression of tear gland oils and less redness of the lids is often an effective endpoint.

 - Since not all blepharitis is Demodex-related, it is generally necessary to continue daily, basic lid hygiene forever – and in cases of frequent re-infestation, adding a TTO product to daily care is sometimes advisable.
 Other blepharitis can include fungal and allergic/allergen-related causes, so working with a good dry eye specialist can be crucial to good care.